 The Takeaway

-Nutrition is important as a key factor on how to lose weight with hypothyroidism.
-Knowing what to eat when your metabolism is slow can help you feel better, reduce your symptoms and help you lose weight.
-It’s also important to know what foods and drinks to avoid in the few hours before and after taking your medications.
 If you feel that you have symptoms that may be related to thyroid issues, speak with a healthcare provider.
-They will review your history, symptoms and help you decide if you need testing or treatment.
+They will review your medical history and symptoms, and help you decide if you need further testing or treatment.

 Learn More About Weight Loss with Hypothyroidism